asvirid/asvirid/README.md

 ## 👋 Hi, there!
-I’m Anastasiia, a first-generation female in tech passionate about technology innovation, business and sustainable design.
-I am currently a senior pursuing a dual degree in Computer Science and Business Management & Information Systems from Boston University aspiring to lead next big tech product launches!
+I’m Anastasiia, a first-generation female with a strong passion for technology, innovation and human-centered design which I aspire to implement to lead next big tech product launches!
+I am currently a senior pursuing a dual degree in Computer Science and Business Management & Information Systems from Boston University which I will complete in May 2022.
 ## 🌱 I’m currently learning ...
 💻 Web Development \
 📱 Mobile App Development \